 Most nonstick cookware is made in China, but we found three brands who still make some of their cookware here.

 We recommend buying only nonstick skillets, not entire sets, because of their short life span: they tend to lose their nonstick properties rather quickly, and you really only need it for your skillet.

 We have several articles on buying nonstick cookware, reviews, safety information and more.
 See our Cookware page for a list of our nonstick articles.

 Ameriware Professional Nonstick Cookware

 This is Regal's line of nonstick cookware.
-Heavy duty cookware, but contains PTFE (Teflon).
+Heavy duty cookware, contains PTFE (Teflon).
 It has a 25 year warranty but that probably doesn't cover wear and tear of the PTFE.
-Worn-out nonstick coatings are not considered a manufacturing defect, so they typically aren't covered under any warranty.
-(And no matter how much you spend, a nonstick coating is only going to last 1-5 years).
+Worn-out nonstick coatings are not considered a manufacturing defect, so they typically aren't covered under a warranty.

-If you want nonstick cookware guaranteed to be fully made in the US, this is a great option.
+But if you want nonstick cookware guaranteed to be fully made in the USA, this is a great option.